anonymbruker/monitoring-infra/README.md

 ## What to change

-Start by forking my [infra](https://github.com/anonymbruker/monitoring-infra) repo and my [app](https://github.com/anonymbruker/monitoring-app) repo.
+Start by forking my [infra](https://github.com/anonymbruker/monitoring-infra) repo, my [app](https://github.com/anonymbruker/monitoring-app) repo and my [gcloud](https://github.com/anonymbruker/gcloud-start) repo.

 - You need to go into monitoring-infra/terraform/variables.tf and change the variables to your own
 - Look at the monitoring-infra/credentials_sample.yaml, rename to credentials.yaml and replace content with your own secrets